ccjmne/0xff-quine/README.txt

     input data as part of its code: the `compile.js` script shall take care of this task.

-    The quine is compiled to the file called `out`.
+    The quine is compiled to the file called `out`, which is precisely 300 bytes long.
 It is meant to be interpreted with Node.js.

 To ascertain the validity of the quine, one may compare the contents of `out` to that of the output of `node out`, for which I recommend the GNU `sha???sum` or